Noise Levels in Cheesman Park, Denver, CO | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Cheesman Park

 Average noise levels for Cheesman Park residents, grouped by direction from the center of Cheesman Park.
-Northern Cheesman Park carries the highest population-weighted average; Eastern Cheesman Park carries the lowest.
-Just 10% of residents in Eastern Cheesman Park live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern Cheesman Park.
+The highest population-weighted average is in southeastern Cheesman Park; the lowest is in central Cheesman Park, where just 28% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Cheesman Park